Scope: Prime Mover Free / Pro version

 Background

-This error means your server has insufficient timeout setting to complete the process.
-Prime Mover usually states at which specific method the error occurs.
+This error indicates that your server’s timeout setting is insufficient to complete the process.
+Prime Mover usually indicates which specific method the error occurs in.
 So please take note when reporting or fixing this specific error.
-It could be the method that handles the database dump, copying media directory, etc.
+It could be the method that handles the database dump, copying the media directory, etc.

-When this error occurs, Prime Mover executes shutdown procedure, terminates the process and cleans the temporary directory of any unfinished files or folders to prevent clogging your server.
+When this error occurs, Prime Mover executes the shutdown procedure, terminates the process, and cleans the temporary directory of any unfinished files or folders to prevent clogging your server.

-There are several ways of fixing this error for which this tutorial shows.
+There are several ways of fixing this error, which this tutorial shows.

 Lower the default timeout retry value

-By default, Prime Mover processes tasks in a 15 second interval batch.
-This may not be enough and could still hit timeout if your server timeout is very slow.
-For example, there are high chances of hitting the server timeout if its set to 20 seconds or 30 seconds.
-In this case, try lowering the default timeout to 10 seconds , clear your cache and try again.
+By default, Prime Mover processes tasks in a 15-second interval batch.
+This may not be enough and could still hit a timeout if your server timeout is very slow.
+For example, there is a high chance of hitting the server timeout if it’s set to 20 or 30 seconds.
+In this case, try lowering the default timeout to 10 seconds, clearing your cache, and trying again.

 Enable WordPress debug and check for fatal errors

-Sometimes due to some PHP errors (usually fatal errors), it can cause timeout errors since PHP could no longer continue processing and it hits timeout (stalled process).
+Sometimes, PHP errors (usually fatal errors) can cause timeouts because PHP can no longer continue processing and hits a timeout (stalled process).
 You can check this by enabling WordPress debugging.
-The fatal runtime errors provide clues as to what is causing the errors.
-If its caused or points to a particular plugin, try deactivating that plugin and try again.
-Or if error is caused by Prime Mover or you aren’t sure what to do, please submit a bug ticket to us.
+The fatal runtime errors provide clues about what is causing them.
+If it’s caused by or points to a particular plugin, try deactivating that plugin and try again.
+Or if the error is caused by Prime Mover or you aren’t sure what to do, please submit a bug ticket to us.

-Otherwise if there are no PHP errors and you have tried lowering the retry timeout value as mentioned previously, it’s time to try server side settings.
-If you cannot change those below due to hosting restrictions, it’s fine – please create a support ticket so we can check if there are workarounds available.
+Otherwise, if there are no PHP errors and you have tried lowering the retry timeout value as mentioned previously, it’s time to try server-side settings.
+If you cannot change the settings below due to hosting restrictions, it’s fine.
+Please create a support ticket so we can check for workarounds.

 PHP-fpm timeout configuration steps

-The following steps works for PHP 7.0+ PHP-FPM in Ubuntu 16.04 + / Apache server .
+The following steps work for PHP 7.0+ PHP-FPM on Ubuntu 16.04 + Apache.
 This requires root access to your server.
-Ideally you can get this with VPS or dedicated hosting.
+Ideally, you can get this with VPS or dedicated hosting.

 • Know your specific PHP version.
-You can get this via WordPress admin -> Tools -> Site Health -> Info -> Server .
+You can get this via the WordPress admin -> Tools -> Site Health -> Info -> Server.

 • Open the file www.conf